nashville-software-school/client-side-mastery/book-1-the-novice/chapters/GETTING_STARTED_MAC.md

 Visit the [homebrew home page](http://brew.sh/) and follow the single instruction there to get it installed.

+Make sure that homebrew was installed successfully by typing this in your terminal: `brew help`.

+If you see the message `command not found`, go through the homebrew instructions again.

 ## Visual Studio Code

 Visual Studio Code is the editor we will all be working on to start the course.
 To install it, run the following command